 - figure out the strange and wonderful ways anthropologists and archaeologists see the world around them,

 - use that perspective to delve into the ways humans interact with and think about material objects, particularly how we "dispose" of the ones we consider "dirty,"

 - and apply your new anthropological and archaeological understanding of trash, shit and dirt to real global problems.

 What are the assignments and how are grades calculated?

-Note: There will likely be changes to the syllabus over the course of the quarter to allow for guest speakers, field trips and inclusion of any newly published research, so check this Canvas site frequently.
+Note: There may be changes to the syllabus over the course of the quarter to allow for guest speakers and inclusion of any newly published research, so check this Canvas site frequently.
 However, criteria and due dates for major assignments will not change.

-How to contact me outside of class meeting times:
+How to contact us outside of class meeting times:

 Feel free to use the Canvas message system or email.
 Please start your message with a polite greeting and use a helpful subject heading.
 Also, please be nice, spell things correctly, and use complete sentences.
-I will answer your message as soon as I can within normal business hours.
+We will answer your message as soon as we can within normal business hours.

-I hold weekly office hours on Zoom, Wednesdays 12-12:30 pm.
+We will hold weekly office hours on Zoom (Peter: Mondays 12:30-1 pm, Yoli: Tuesdays 2-3 pm).
 Feel free to drop in anytime (there is a waiting room to allow one student at a time).
-I will also be on Zoom about 10-15 minutes before class and am happy to chat and answer questions then too.
-If none of those work for you, message me to set up an appointment.
+We will also try to be on Zoom about 5-10 minutes before class and are happy to chat and answer questions then too.
+If none of those work for you, message us to set up an appointment.